Parang La Trek

 There is no network after crossing Rohtang Pass on the road journey from Manali to Kaza.
 There are satellite phones available at Chhatru and Batal on the route.
 There is no connectivity once we cross Batal till we reach Leh at the end of the trek.
 All postpaid connections or prepaid J&K connections work in Leh.
 Some spots also have coverage for BSNL 3G.

-There are so many enchanting places to visit in Leh-Ladakh.
+There are so many enchanting places to visit in Leh-Ladakh during your Parang La trek.
 During your acclimatization period, you can roam around the town and visit the monasteries; Diskit Gompa, and Lamayuru Monastery.
 Drive up to the Magnetic Hill and experience the crazy magnetic phenomenon on the hill.
 The picturesque Nubra Valley will take your breath away.
 The green oasis villages, the monasteries, the ruined palaces- Turtuk and Bordang; there is a whole different culture in this place.
 It is 150 km away from Leh.
 You can take a shared taxi to this route.
 How can you leave Ladakh without seeing Pangong Lake, the sapphire blue lake?
 Also, visit Gurdwara Pathar Sahib and Leh Royal Palace.
+For more read Places that you must visit in Leh Ladakh

 The minimum age limit is 13 years.
 However, minors aged between 13 to 17 should be accompanied with their parents or guardians.
 If you are above the age of 60, kindly carry a medical certificate from your doctor that deem you fit for adventure activities like trekking.